Early Childhood Education (MAT)

 - Undergraduate cumulative GPA of 2.75 or higher.

 - B- or greater in a college-level math course.

 - B- or greater in a college-level composition course.

 St. Louis, MO 63119

-Completed application files will be reviewed by the Communication Arts, Reading and Early Childhood Department
+Completed application files will be reviewed by the Language, Literacy and Leadership Department

 Automatic ATC based on 12 credit hours of 3.0 GPA graduate level ECED courses.